Nancy727/weather-scheduler/README.md

 1. **Weather data not loading**
    - Check your internet connection
-   - Verify your API key is correct in `config.js`
+   - Verify your API key is correct in the JS files
    - Ensure the API key has the necessary permissions

 2. **Alerts not working**